Commercial, Business, and Labor Law Courses

 Cross-Border Transactions: Law, Strategy & Negotiations

 This seminar is a survey of cross-border transactions and how successfully negotiating a transaction may vary across boarders.
 We will first examine negotiation strategies and key terms in commercial contracts.
 Next we will review how these transactions vary globally.
 Lastly, the course will also discuss the increasingly important issue of bribery, focusing primarily on the Foreign Corrupt Practices Act and the UK Bribery Act.
 We will then put all this together to discuss multi-jurisdictional transactions and how to best negotiate cross-border legal, procedural and cultural differences.
 Final grade will be based on: Substantial out of classroom work, a short paper, an in-class negotiation and class participation.
+This is a short class that meets 6:10-8:40PM from October 9-12.

 Previously: